 Yes, its back, slightly revamped, and like a fruitcake, it shows up this time of year and balances out all the other Christmas festivities.
 Whether it’s as tasty the next time around is up to you.

-Running Time: Approximately one hour and 40 minutes, including one intermission.
+Running Time: 1 hour and 40 minutes with an intermission.

 A Broadway Christmas Carol was presented at MetroStage, 1201 North Royal St, Alexandria, VA on Nov.
 15-23.
 For tickets to other performances in the 2012-2013 season, call the box office at (800) 494-8497 or by clicking here.